aatansen/JavaScript-Simplified/README.md

   ```bash
   node script.js
   ```
-- create a html file and include script in head tag with `src` to see the output in browser
+- Create a html file and include script in head tag with `src` to see the output in browser
   ```html
   <!DOCTYPE html>
   <html lang="en">